ScottyThePilot/serde_multi/README.md

 # serde_multi

-This library exposes a standardized API across a number of file formats, traits to make this API easily implementable, and a `Format` enum for dynamically choosing the file format for Serialization/Deserialization.
+This library exposes a standardized API across a number of file formats, as well as providing traits to make it possible to dynamically choose file serialization/deserialization format at runtime or based on generics.
-This crate does not do any substantial extra work, it simply re-organizes the APIs of a number of other serde file format crates.

 Each file format is toggled via feature, all of which are disabled by default.